gojekfarm/iap_auth_token/README.md

-# IAP Auth Token
+# IAP Authenticator

 This gem can be used for service to service authentication using oauth2.0.
-It uses google service account to generate authentication token.
-It is named IAP because it is majorly used to communicate with applciation running behind IAP.
+It uses google service account to generate JWT authentication token.
 For more information refer to this link: https://developers.google.com/identity/protocols/OAuth2ServiceAccount#jwt-auth

 ## prerequisite